buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 ## Time Requirement

 This course is quite long if you hope to complete it.
-But don't worry: each of [the ten modules](/series/mn-study_bodhi) (not to mention each sutta) is fairly self-contained and can be studied independently based on your interests.
-Feel free to pick and choose as you like.
+But don't worry: each of [the modules](/series/mn-study_bodhi) (not to mention each sutta) is a fairly self-contained unit and can be studied independently based on your interests.
+Feel free to pick and choose as you like!

-For those looking to take the _entire_ course, there are three basic approaches:
+For those looking to take the _entire_ course, I recommend setting aside **a few hours per week** to study the Majjhima Nikaya — perhaps Wednesdays, Sundays, or [Uposatha Days](https://www.accesstoinsight.org/ptf/dhamma/sila/uposatha.html){:target="_blank"} — whatever works for you.

-### Approach 1: Slow and Steady

-Set aside **a few hours per week** to study the Majjhima Nikaya — perhaps Wednesdays, Sundays, or [Uposatha Days](https://www.accesstoinsight.org/ptf/dhamma/sila/uposatha.html){:target="_blank"}.
-Make these a special “holy” day, dedicated to your practice and study.
-Read one sutta, listen to (some of) the lecture(s) on it and reflect.
-Don't worry about rushing through it… just pick up wherever you like and do what you can.
+Make these days a special “holy” day, dedicated to your practice and study.
+Read one sutta, listen to the lecture(s) on it and reflect.
 Take your time.
 Meditate on it.
 Let this weekly ritual become part of your life.
-If you keep it up, in a couple years you'll be sad to know you've finished the course… but you'll be pleased to know that there are plenty of other suttas to continue with this special way of keeping the holy days.
+If you keep it up, in a few years you may even be sad to know that you've finished the course!

-### Approach 2: As a Course

-Alternatively, you could do **three lectures (5hr) per week** (perhaps on Monday-Wednesday-Friday) as if this were a standard university course.
-The lectures will take about a year at this rate.

-### Approach 3: Intensively

-The other way is to **do the course as a series of “sutta study retreats”**.
-Bhikkhu Bodhi’s lectures have already been divided into ten parts, and any part might be taken as a “mini course” over a retreat.
-Do about three lectures (one or two suttas) each day — taking time to meditate in between, of course.
-Parts one through four are short and can be done in 2-day (weekend) retreats for example.
-What better way to spend your time than to immerse yourself in the words of the Buddha?

 ## Course Outline

-In this course, we study the Early Buddhist Texts by reading about half of the Majjhima Nikaya.
+In this course, we study the Early Buddhist Texts by reading the Majjhima Nikaya.

-I recommend first reading [Ajahn Sujato’s Guide to the Majjhima Nikaya](https://suttacentral.net/mn-guide-sujato){:target="_blank" ga-event-value="0.2"} if you haven't already, to orient yourself, and listen to [the introductory lecture by Bhikkhu Bodhi](https://drive.google.com/file/d/1qjrsRECWOw1_mPBAZAUz5PjnDtL5sftC/view?usp=drivesdk){:target="_blank" ga-event-value="0.3"} to give you a heads up on what to expect from his course.
+I recommend first reading [Ajahn Sujato’s Guide to the Majjhima Nikaya](https://suttacentral.net/mn-guide-sujato){:target="_blank" ga-event-value="0.2"} if you haven't already, to orient yourself, and listen to [the introductory lecture by Bhikkhu Bodhi](https://drive.google.com/file/d/1qjrsRECWOw1_mPBAZAUz5PjnDtL5sftC/view?usp=drivesdk){:target="_blank" ga-event-value="0.3"} to get a sense of what to expect from this course.

 ### Textbook